Directly to the content

 Bioavailability of MK-7

 The bioavailability of MK-7 refers to the efficiency with which this compound is absorbed and utilized by the body.
-MK-7 is characterized by high bioavailability, which means that it is easily absorbed by the body.
+MK-7 is characterized by high bioavailability, meaning it can be easily absorbed by the body.
 This quality makes MK-7 particularly effective in its role.

-Another important aspect of MK-7's bioavailability is its long half-life.
-MK-7 remains in the bloodstream for up to 72 hours, which means that it is available for a longer period of time and is therefore continuously available.
+Another important aspect of the bioavailability of MK-7 is its long half-life.
+MK-7 remains in the bloodstream for up to 72 hours, which means it is available for a longer period and thus continuously accessible.

 Long-term benefits of MK-7

-1. Efficient utilization: Due to its high bioavailability, MK-7 is efficiently utilized by the body, which supports its effectiveness.
+1. Efficient use: Due to its high bioavailability, MK-7 is efficiently utilized by the body, supporting its effectiveness.

-2. Prolonged activity: The long half-life of MK-7 ensures that it remains active in the body for a longer period of time, which supports its role in various biological processes.
+2. Extended activity: The long half-life of MK-7 ensures that it remains active in the body for an extended period, supporting its role in various biological processes.

-3. Widespread use: MK-7 is distributed in various tissues of the body, including bones and blood vessels, showing that it is versatile.
+3. Wide range of applications: MK-7 is distributed in various tissues of the body, including bones and blood vessels, demonstrating its versatility.

-These properties make MK-7 an important part of the diet, especially if you like fermented foods or consume them regularly.
+These properties make MK-7 an important component of the diet, especially for those who enjoy or regularly consume fermented foods.

-The combination of vitamin K2 and vitamin D in food supplements and food products is common.
+The combination of Vitamin K2 and Vitamin D in dietary supplements and food products is widespread.
 This is due to several key factors:

-1. Complementary functions: As vitamin D promotes the absorption and transport of calcium and vitamin K2 supports the utilization of this calcium, their functions complement each other perfectly.
-This complementarity makes it useful to formulate them together.
+1. Complementary functions: Since Vitamin D promotes the absorption and transport of calcium and Vitamin K2 supports the utilization of this calcium, their functions complement each other perfectly.
+This supplementation makes it sensible to formulate them together.

-2. Optimized effect: By taking them together, both vitamins can better fulfill their respective roles, which increases the efficiency of their effects.
-This leads to an optimized use of the nutrients ingested.
+2. Optimized effect: By taking both vitamins together, they can better fulfill their respective roles, which increases the efficiency of their effects.
+This leads to an optimized utilization of the nutrients consumed.

-3. Easier supplementation: It is more convenient for consumers to take a combination supplement containing both vitamin K2 and vitamin D rather than using two separate products.
-This simplifies the supplementation routine and ensures that both nutrients are available at the same time.
+3. Simpler Supplementation: For consumers, it is more convenient to take a combination supplement that contains both Vitamin K2 and Vitamin D, rather than using two separate products.
+This simplifies the supplementation routine and ensures that both nutrients are available simultaneously.

-Taking vitamin K2 and vitamin D together can be beneficial for several reasons:
+The combined intake of Vitamin K2 and Vitamin D can be beneficial for various reasons:

-2. Combined availability: As both vitamins are fat-soluble, they benefit from similar absorption conditions.
-A combined intake can improve the bioavailability of both vitamins as they are better absorbed under the same conditions.
+2. Combined Availability: Since both vitamins are fat-soluble, they benefit from similar absorption conditions.
+Combined intake can improve the bioavailability of both vitamins, as they are better absorbed under the same conditions.

-3. Ease of use: The joint formulation in food supplements makes it easier for consumers to ensure a balanced intake of both vitamins.
-This reduces the risk of imbalance that could occur if only one of the vitamins is supplemented.
+3. User-Friendliness: The joint formulation in dietary supplements makes it easier for consumers to ensure a balanced intake of both vitamins.
+This reduces the risk of an imbalance that could occur if only one of the vitamins is supplemented.

 Conclusion and final thoughts

-Vitamin K2 is an essential nutrient found in various forms, mainly MK-4 and MK-7, in the diet.
-MK-4 is mainly found in animal products such as liver, eggs and dairy products, while MK-7 is mainly found in fermented foods such as natto and certain cheeses.
-These two forms of vitamin K2 play a central role in various biological processes in the body.
+Vitamin K2 is an essential nutrient that occurs in various forms, primarily MK-4 and MK-7, in food.
+MK-4 is mainly found in animal products such as liver, eggs, and dairy products, while MK-7 is primarily found in fermented foods like natto and certain cheeses.
+These two forms of Vitamin K2 play a central role in various biological processes in the body.

 • Schurgers, Leon J., et al. „Vitamin K-containing dietary supplements: Comparison of synthetic vitamin K1 and natto-derived menaquinone-7.“ Blood, vol. 109, no. 8, 2007, pp. 3279-3283.
 Link